bmaynard/kubevol/README.md

 # kubevol

-This is an application to audit all your Kubernetes pods for an attached volume or see all the volumes attached to each pod by specific type (eg: ConfigMap, Secret).
+Kubevol allows you to audit all your Kubernetes pods for an attached volume or see all the volumes attached to each pod by a specific type (eg: ConfigMap, Secret).

 Features: